Tips on getting more out of life with less

 If you haven’t already, you might want to confront the person about their behavior.
 It’s possible that they aren’t aware that what they are doing is causing you problems.
 Most people don’t like confrontation, but it could save you a lot of trouble in the long run.

-See also How to get rid of your wife
+See also How to Get Rid of a Mother-in-Law

 Give your roommate some time to alter their bad roommate behavior.
 If they continue to steal your food, beverages, or commit other forms of unacceptable household behavior, then confront them.
 Express your true attitude towards your roommate.
 Don’t be too nice on them.
 Be stern and truthful.